-Ho Chi Minh City is a moderately polluted Asian city.
-From 2017 to 2018, the annual average concentration of fine particulate matter – also known as PM2.5 – rose from 23.6 to 26.9 micrograms per cubic meter (µg/m³), which is more than double the World Health Organisation’s (WHO) recommended annual guideline.
-As a result, Ho Chi Minh City ranked in the top 15 most polluted cities in Southeast Asia in the IQAir AirVisual 2018 World Air Quality Report.
+Ho Chi Minh City is classed as a moderately polluted city in South East Asia.
+From 2017 to 2018, the PM2.5 level rose from 23.6 to 26.9 micrograms per cubic meter (µg/m³).
+These levels are more than double those recommended by the WHO (World Health Organisation) as an annual guideline.
+Due to this fact, Ho Chi Minh City appeared in the league table of the top most polluted cities in the region.
+More data can be found in the IQAir AirVisual World Air Quality Report.

-While Ho Chi Minh City is Vietnam’s largest city, it isn’t as polluted as the capital, Hanoi.
-Hanoi’s air pollution was almost twice as high with an 2018 annual average PM2.5 concentration of 40.8 µg/m³.
-Hanoi ranked as the second most polluted regional city in Southeast Asia in the same report.
+Ho Chi Minh City is Vietnam’s largest city but it is not as polluted as the country’s northern capital city which is Hanoi.
+The air pollution here was almost twice as high with the 2018 average PM2.5 µg/m3 of 40.8 micrograms per cubic metre.
+This ranked Hanoi as the second most polluted city in South East Asia.

-In Vietnam as a whole, the deaths of more than 60,000 people from heart disease, stroke, lung cancer, or chronic obstructive pulmonary heart disease were related to air pollution in 2016, according to the World Health Organisation.
+In 2016, air pollution was attributed to causing the deaths of over 60,000 people throughout the whole country.
+These deaths were from heart disease, stroke, lung cancer, or chronic obstructive pulmonary heart disease according to figures released by the WHO (World Health Organisation).